 Kaitlin E. Thomas has taught at Norwich since January 2015.
-She completed her PhD in Hispanic Studies at the University of Birmingham (U.K.).
+She completed her Ph.D. in Hispanic Studies at the University of Birmingham (U.K.).

-Thomas has also completed non-degree studies with the Council of International Education Exchange in Buenos Aires, Argentina, and Sevilla, Spain: the Centro Panoamericano de Idiomas in Guanacaste, Costa Rica; the Universidad Antonio de Nebrija, in Madrid, Spain, and the Universidad Centroamericana ‘José Simeón Cañas’ in La Libertad, El Salvador.
+Thomas has also completed non-degree studies with the Council of International Education Exchange in Buenos Aires, Argentina, and Sevilla, Spain: the Centro Panoamericano de Idiomas in Guanacaste, Costa Rica; the Universidad Antonio de Nebrija in Madrid, Spain, and the Universidad Centroamericana ‘José Simeón Cañas’ in La Libertad, El Salvador.

 Thomas was the founding organizer and chapter advisor of the Sigma Delta Pi Spanish Honors Fraternity at Norwich.
-Her academic research, journalism, and op-ed writing has appeared in the Delaware Review of Latin American Studies, Global Learning, The Baltimore Sun, Sounding Board, and Latin American and LatinX Visual Culture, among other outlets (her list of publications can be found here).
+Her academic research, journalism, and op-ed writing has appeared in the Delaware Review of Latin American Studies, Global Learning, The Baltimore Sun, Ethnomusicology Review, and Public Radio International, among other outlets (a complete list of publications can be found here).